-The Belmont University Undergraduate Journal of Philosophy
+Belmont University Undergraduate Journal of Philosophy

-Founded in the spring of 2012, Philologoi: The Belmont University Undergraduate Journal of Philosophy is a student-run scholarly journal that is deeply rooted in the history of philosophy and whose mission is to provide an engaging and reflective forum for showcasing exceptional work from undergraduates world-wide—particularly that which explores the idea of philosophy as a way of life.
+Founded in the spring of 2012, Philologoi is a student-run scholarly journal that is deeply rooted in the history of philosophy.
+Its mission is to provide an engaging and reflective forum for showcasing exceptional work from undergraduates world-wide—particularly work which explores the idea of philosophy as a way of life.

 From the ancient Greek, “Philologoi” conjoins philos, friend, companionable love, and logos, word, reason, idea, and carries these rich connotations into its specific denotation of students, scholars; canonically, Philologoi are those students and scholars who are “fond of words, i.e., talkative, argumentative, learned, philological,” who love philosophical discourse (Strong’s Greek Concordance).